 Can I Volunteer to Take a Polygraph Test?

 You certainly can but if you do, you probably won’t be given one unless the police believe it would be helpful to them.

-Volunteering to take one would certainly tend to suggest innocence though, so if you volunteered to take it while you were being interviewed to prepare your statement, you should ensure that the fact that you have volunteered to take a polygraph test is specifically included in your written statement.
+Volunteering to take one would certainly tend to suggest innocence though.
+Therefore, if you had volunteered to take a polygraph test while being interviewed to prepare your statement, you should ensure that the fact that you have volunteered to take a polygraph test is specifically included in your written statement.

 Can I Have My Lawyer Present While I am Taking the Polygraph Test?

 The police are under no obligation to allow your lawyer to be present while you take a polygraph and are very unlikely to do so.